-I'm speaking from my own experience, yours may have been completely different.
-In that case, good for you!
+This is just my experience, yours may be completely different.
+If that's the case, good for you!

-When I first started thinking about retiring, I was pretty burned out from my previous IT endeavors.
+When I first thought about retiring, I was pretty burnt out from my previous IT work.
 Both as an employee and an entrepreneur.

 I hated sitting at a PC and the idea of doing literally nothing for a few months until I figure out my shit sounded amazing.